 The following recommendations are aimed at supporting the current role of Rhodes as a strategic centre with a strong commercial presence.
 These are made, however, in the context that the precinct is losing market share to other centres and planning should take account of this change in demand.
-The recommendations permit flexibility to enable Rhode to evolve its role in the future.
+The recommendations permit flexibility to enable Rhodes to evolve its role in the future.

-Action 1h Improve pedestrian connection from Phodes Cornerate Park to future Phodes East retail through HP site Retain and strengthen Rhodes' identity as a commercial centre aimed at 'traditional' corporate businesses, to take advantage of existing floorspace and business cluster.
+ISSUE: METROPOLITAN OFFICE MARKET IMPACTING ON RHODES' COMMERCIAL ROLE Priority 1 Continue to support the role of Rhodes as a commercial centre Action 1a Continue to work with Rhodes Corporate Park and Ryder Boulevard owners to support tenancy attraction strategies aimed at corporate market Retain and strengthen Rhodes' identity as a commercial centre aimed at 'traditional' corporate businesses, to take advantage of existing floorspace and business cluster.
 This would consolidate Rhodes as the major commercial centre in the LGA, distinct from the future profiles of other centres such as North Strathfield and Five Dock.
-Action 1a Continue to work with Rhodes Corporate Park and Ryder Boulevarde owners to support tenancy attraction strategies aimed at corporate market Priority 1 Continue to support the role of Rhodes as a commercial centre ISSUE: METROPOLITAN OFFICE MARKET IMPACTING ON RHODES' COMMERCIAL ROLE